Class Teacher: Mrs Ingram

 The children will do PE every Monday and Wednesday.
 On Mondays we will be looking at gymnastics.
 On Wednesdays, the children will be doing Games Mrs Feeney – as they may be outside some warm tracksuit bottoms may be brought in.

 Modern Foreign Language (MFL):

 Children will be following the No Nonsense Spelling scheme of work which does not require a weekly test.
-However, some weeks the children will come home with some spellings from the Year 5/6 word list.
-If you could please practice with your children as much as possible, it would be most appreciated.
+However, some weeks the children will be tested on their reading, spelling and understanding of words from the Year 3, Year 4 and Year 5 spelling lists – a copy of which can be found on the school website.

 scatlife.com femdomplanet.org analonly.org